Study: Naloxone dispensing increased more than 2,000% - WHIZ News

-CINCINNATI (AP) — Naloxone was dispensed more than 2,000% in Ohio since it was made available without a prescription in 2015, research shows.
+CINCINNATI (AP) — Naloxone dispensing increased more than 2,000% in Ohio since it was made available without a prescription in 2015, research shows.

 A new study by the University of Cincinnati showed obtaining naloxone without a prescription made a huge impact in the state, WCPO reported.

 The drug, which reverses the effects of an opioid overdose by helping the person breathe again, was made available to purchase from a pharmacy without a prescription in July 2015.
-Before the law passed, residents would have to go through a order process to get naloxone, which some said created barriers.
+Before the law passed, residents had to go through an order process to get naloxone, which some said created barriers.

 “In the past a person would have had to go to a physician’s office, see the physician, get a prescription, go to the pharmacy to get the medication, so those are a lot of steps,” said Pam Heaton, a professor of pharmacy practice at UC’s Winkle College.

-Note: This story was first published on Feb.
-3, 2020.
-It was updated on Feb.
-10, 2020, to make clear that naloxone dispensing increased by more than 2,000% since it was made available without a prescription in 2015.